Copy-and-paste this spec into your AI

 Example Variables

-Variables are primarily used in joins (section below).
-However, variables occasionally retrieve a pair from the current meme (expert only, avoid).
+Variables primarily retrieve prior pairs in joins (section below).
+However, variables occasionally retrieve pairs from the current meme (expert only, avoid).

-// Query for titular roles whose value equals the movie title
+// Titular roles whose value equals the movie title

 // Every variable retrieves role=*